 If you still want the older 45-minute version, click here.

 When they say dark chocolate is good for you they mean dark.
 Like 70% dark.
 So that’s what I put in my easy fudge brownies.
 I start by melting a dark chocolate bar and it makes the most intense brownie!
 With no butter!
 And wait ’til you see how easy this recipe is.
 Dark chocolate bars are available in most grocery stores and they sell them at World Market (they’re cheaper there).
 To get health benefits, it should have at least 70% cacao.You can find bars from 68 to 72% that will work great but I try to keep it at 70-72%.
 I’ve used Scharffen Berger and World Market brand and there’s no difference in the end result.

 Here is what I learned making these delicious brownies: You do not need butter to make rich-tasting, gooey, fudgy brownies and baking without butter is always my priority.
-I even did a taste test at home and asked my man to try one that had butter and one without and he could not tell the difference.
+(You can use melted butter in place of the oil if you like) I did a taste test at home and asked my man to try one that had butter and one without and he could not tell the difference.
 Besides making desserts without butter I always try to use whole grains when possible but that did not work here.
 I tried and was hopeful but they turned to mush.